18F/join.tts.gsa.gov/pages/positions/template_new_position.md

   <a class="usa-button usa-button-secondary" href="https://goo.gl/forms/W4RXIvtb7Y6OtYB82">Click here to apply</a>
 </section>

-**Need Assistance in applying or have questions regarding this job opportunity, please email Leigh Finkel at** [jointts@gsa.gov](mailto:jointts@gsa.gov).
+**Need Assistance in applying or have questions regarding this job opportunity, please email (TALENT POC) at** [jointts@gsa.gov](mailto:jointts@gsa.gov).

 ### Required Documents
 **ALL** required documents must be submitted before the closing date to be considered for the role.
 Review the following list to determine what you need to submit.
 - **Resume**
-  - For a brief video on creating a federal resume, [click here](https://hru.gov/Studio_Recruitment/videos/Writing_Your_Federal_Resume.aspx)
+  - For a brief video on creating a federal resume, [click here](https://youtu.be/8YX7o1PBoFk)
   - If you have volunteered your service through a National Service program (e.g. Peace Corps, Americorps), we encourage you to apply and include this experience on your resume.

 - **Completed application**